Use Windows Server 2012 R2 with ONTAP

 Install Windows hotfixes

-NetApp recommends that the latest cumulative update is installed on the server.
+NetApp recommends installing the latest cumulative update available from the Microsoft Update Catalog on the host server.

 -

-Download hotfixes from the Microsoft support site.
+Download the hotfixes from the Microsoft Update Catalog 2012 R2.

 -